Last Updated on by Talita

 The architecture of Arequipa also calls the attention of its visitors.
 Almost all of the buildings in the historic center are made out of sillar, a rock made of material of volcanic origins.
 As sillar is whitish, Arequipa is called the White City.

-Now that you have finished reading this article, you have plenty of reasons to spend more time in Peru visiting other places besides Machu Picchu.
-Arequipa is a charming city, with delicious food and a pleasant climate: warm during the day with a little bit of cold during the night.
+Now that you have finished reading this article, you have plenty of reasons to spend more time in Peru visiting other places besides Machu Picchu, like to plan a travel guide to Ollantaytambo or Arequipa, wich is a charming city, with delicious food and a pleasant climate: warm during the day with a little bit of cold during the night.
 Certainly, you will enjoy your stay.